When to plant Irises in Teller County, CO

 Teller County, Colorado is in USDA Hardiness Zone 5b.
 The average last spring frost is May 11 and first fall frost is October 6.

-Teller County County sits in USDA Zone 5b.
+Teller County sits in USDA Zone 5b.
 Irises grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Irises grow in Teller County County's climate?
+Can Irises grow in Teller County's climate?

 Your Teller County Garden Planner — Free